 Medication is vital to your recovery after a heart attack and reduces your risk of future heart events.
 See the common heart attack medications and their possible side effects.

-You will be prescribed several medications before leaving hospital and you will need to keep taking them when you go home.
+After a heart attack, you will be prescribed several medications before leaving hospital that you will need to keep taking when you go home.